Machian Gravity: A mathematical formulation for Mach's Principle: Mach's Principle: Foundations, History, and Gravitational Theories

 On the other hand, in the reference frame fixed to the stone, the stone has no velocity, $v=0$.
 Therefore, the left-hand side of Eq.(\ref{eq:stone}) becomes zero.
 However, the right-hand side, i.e., the tension on the string towards the center, remains the same as $T$.
 Therefore, the equality of the Eq.(\ref{eq:stone}) does not hold in this frame.
 Newton's law is not applicable in this reference frame, and it's called a non-inertial reference frame.
 To balance the equation in such frames, we need additional fictitious forces, known as inertial forces.
 In this example, the fictitious force is the centrifugal force, and it is equal and opposite to the force $T$, i.e., $-T$.

 The source of these inertial forces is still unknown.
-Interestingly, in the second reference frame, the rest of the universe, i.e. the distant starts, galaxies, etc, are rotating.
-Therefore, Mach hypothesized that inertial forces are generated due to the rotation of all the distant stars in the non-inertial coordinate system~ \cite{Jammer}.
+Interestingly, in the second reference frame, the rest of the Universe, i.e. the distant starts, galaxies, etc, are rotating.
+Therefore, according to Mach's hypothesis these inertial forces are generated due to the rotation of all the distant stars in the non-inertial coordinate system~ \cite{Jammer,Weinberg:1972kfs}.

-Here some researchers may argue that velocities are relative. $u^\mu u_\mu =1$ which is not a meaningful quantity.
-However, accelerations are absolute because $a^\mu a_\mu = a^2$.
-Therefore, the proper acceleration of a particle is a meaningful quantity that can be measured.
-If there is a closed lab floating in the universe, an experimentalist inside the lab can measure its acceleration through experiments, whereas its velocity cannot be determined through experiments within the lab.
+Here some researchers may argue that velocities are relative.
+We can not construct a meaningful scalar quantity out of the four velocity, as $u^\mu u_\mu =1$.
+However, the proper acceleration of particle can be contracted with itself to provide a meaningful scalar, $a^\mu a_\mu = a^2$.
+As the scalar is independent of the reference frame, we should be able to measure the scalar quantity in any reference frame.
+If there is a closed lab floating in the Universe, an experimentalist inside the lab can measure its acceleration through experiments, whereas it's velocity cannot be determined through experiments within the lab.

-Although this logic may appear to be correct at a first glance, there is no experiment that can distinguish between acceleration and gravity inside the lab.
-All the matter in the universe creates a collective gravitational field at the location of the particle.
-If the motion of the particle causes all other objects in the universe to create a gravitational field that mimics inertial forces, then no experiment inside the lab can determine whether it is experiencing acceleration or gravity.
-In other words, if the closed lab is placed in a universe where there are no other matter particles, will it still measure acceleration?
-According to Mach, it will not, because accelerations will have no meaning in such universe.
+Although this logic may appear to be correct at a first glance, my counter will be that there is no experiment that can distinguish between acceleration and gravity inside the lab.
+All the matter in the Universe creates a collective gravitational field at the location of the particle.
+If the motion of the particle causes all other objects in the Universe to create a gravitational field that mimics inertial forces, then no experiment inside the lab can determine whether it is experiencing acceleration or gravity.
+In other words, if the closed lab is placed in a Universe where there are no other matter particles, will it still measure acceleration?
+According to Mach, it will not, because accelerations will have no meaning in such Universe.

-In fact if we assume that there are two closed laboratories that are accelerating with respect to each other in an otherwise empty universe, and if we ignore the gravitational force between them, and if we detect absolute acceleration for both the frames to be different, then that should imply that the spacetime is an absolute quantity.
-Otherwise, both the reference frames will have identical external situation while they see different acceleration which is not logical.
-The laws of physics must be of such a nature that they apply to systems of reference in any kind of motion.
+In fact if we assume that there are two closed laboratories that are accelerating with respect to each other in an otherwise empty Universe, if we ignore the gravitational force between them, and if we detect absolute acceleration for both the frames to be different, then that should imply that the spacetime is an absolute quantity.
+Otherwise, both reference frames have identical external conditions but still observe different accelerations, which is illogical --- since the laws of physics must be of such a nature that they apply to systems of reference in any kind of motion.

-\subsubsection{General theory of relativity}
+\subsection{General theory of relativity}